inovexcorp/mobi/org.matonto.vfs/README.md

 can act upon a shared set of files without requiring developers to build the same file reading/writing code over and over again.

-##Basic Implementation
+##Simple Implementation
-The org.matonto.vfs.basic package exported by this bundle will provide a basic implementation of the VFS API built on top of the Apache Commons VFS library.
+The org.matonto.vfs.impl.commons package exported by this bundle will provide a basic implementation of the VFS API built on top of the Apache Commons VFS library.